 - 1. Consistency with adopted corridor plans. - 2.
 Cross easements are provided for vehicular and pedestrian access. - 3.
-They meet the existing need and convenience of the surrounding community.

-- 4. Visual clutter and confusion caused by sign proliferation is minimized while maintaining safe and efficient wayfinding for both pedestrians and vehicles. - 5.
+They meet the existing need and convenience of the surrounding community. - 4.
+Visual clutter and confusion caused by sign proliferation is minimized while maintaining safe and efficient wayfinding for both pedestrians and vehicles. - 5.
 Landscaping, sidewalks, lighting, fencing, and building features are located so as to guide pedestrian movement on or through the site.
 On-site and on-building lighting at entrances and along walkways is maintained at safe lighting levels.

 The proposed CD-C-M zoning district would permit a variety of commercial, retail, office and service uses.
-The uses permitted in the proposed CD-C-M zoning district are compatible with existing uses on adjacent tracts (zoned both C-M and LI)
+The uses permitted in the proposed CD-C-M zoning district are compatible with existing commercial and civic uses located on adjacent tracts.